gbdanielbr/jokenpo-react-ts/README.md

 ## Front-End Development Challenge

 ### Description:
-In this repository I develop a 'Rock, Paper and Scissors' game as a challenge using TypeScript and ReactJS.
+In this repository I develop a 'Rock, Paper, Scissors' game as a challenge using TypeScript and ReactJS.
 The objective is to develop the game for two players, receive their choices and then shows the winner.
 I also implemented a score counting logic and a reset button.

 ---